The purpose of this web page is to provide information to students undertaking the restructured Juris Doctor program.

 Enrolling for the first time

-If you've received and accepted an offer to study the Juris Doctor, there's just one more box to tick.
-Before starting the program, you need to formally enrol.
+If you've received and accepted an offer to study the Juris Doctor, you now need to enrol in your courses.

 Current and continuing coursework students must re-enrol themselves for each session by the appropriate deadline.